How to measure your wall:

 Take your measuring tape and note down the widest width and the highest height of your wall.
 We only need wall measurements, don’t include any baseboards, doorframes and plaster coverings.

 When you have a sloped ceiling or wall, measure the longest and widest parts only, ignoring any slopes.
-We provide the fabric wallpaper as a whole rectangle, and the slope is cut away during installation.
+The fabric wallpaper is printed as a whole rectangle and sectioned - the slope is cut away during installation.

 If you looking to wrap your fabric wallpaper around multiple walls, simply combine the widths of each wall and submit one measurement when ordering.
 There is no need to order the mural as two separate pieces.

-If you would like a professional to hang your unique wall mural, please click the link below and fill in all necessary details.
+If you would like a professional to hang your unique wallpaper, please click the link below and fill in all necessary details.
 You will find there are loads of professional hangers in your area.

-All our fabric wallpaper is bespoke, we print your wallpaper to your specific measurements and the strips are 170cm opposed to 50cm with standard wallpaper.
+All our fabric wallpaper is bespoke, we print your wallpaper to your specific measurements and the strips are 170cm - 220cm opposed to 50cm with standard wallpaper.
 This makes installation easier and has a much cleaner finished look.
-Paint the adhesive onto the wall, then stick and roll down the wallpaper onto the wall and hang the strips from edge to edge.
+Paint the adhesive onto the wall, then stick and roll down the wallpaper onto the wall, hanging the strips from edge to edge.

 Make sure the surface is smooth and clean, remove any old paint or wallpaper that is coming off.
 The preparation needed is actually very minimal, and that’s down to the amazing quality of our fabric wallpaper.

-1. You will need to purchase wallpaper adhesive, bellow is our recommended product,
+1. You will need to purchase wallpaper adhesive - bellow is our recommended product,

 5. The wallpaper needs to have about a 10mm overlap - this doesn't join like traditional wallpaper, which makes it's a lot stronger and prevent peeling.
-Take care to press the panels together firmly at the seams – use a steam roller or floor scraper for the best results.
-Be careful to match up the pattern with the next panel and avoid getting the paste on the front of the wall mural as this will show when it dries.
-Note: Avoid harsh folds as this may cause cracks in the print.
+Take care to press the panels together firmly at the joins – use a steam roller or floor scraper for the best results.
+Be careful to match up the pattern with the next panel (approximately 10mm overlap) and avoid getting the paste on the front of the wallpaper as this will show when it dries.

 6. Smooth down the panels from ceiling to floor use your wallpaper brush or floor scraper, starting from the middle and smoothing out towards the edges.
 Any small bubbles and folds will disappear once the wallpaper has dried.
 If there are any spots of paste on the front of the wallpaper, use a damp cloth or sponge to remove them.